irinayiwei/YouTube-Subscriber-Prediction/README.md

    - *Visualize* variable distributions and collinear relationships with response variable (subscriber count)
 - Model Building:
    - *Split* the data into train, test and validation sets
-   - *Identify* a effective distance metrics to calculate the distance between channels
+   - *Identify* a effective distance metrics to calculate the distance between channels, do not use the time a channel  as a variable
-   - *ind* the nearest n training neighbors for each channel in the test setfor the n neighbors:
+   - *Find* the nearest n training neighbors for each channel in the test set and for the n neighbors:
-   - *Build* different models on the dataset using 10-fold cross-validation, ideally one or two models from each family (linear, trees, svm, boosting, etc); *tune* the parameter sets for each model
+   - *Build* different models using 10-fold cross-validation, ideally one or two models from each family (linear, trees, svm, boosting, etc); *tune* the parameter sets for each model
    - *Calculate* the performance metrics for each model (prediction RMSE, variable importance, etc) and *compare* the performance metrics among different models
    - *Finalize* the prediction model based on comparison, arrive at the best parameter set for the final model
    - *Visualize* subscriber growth in terms of year and variable importance based on the final model